 Life certainly has its challenges, but little compares to the monumental task of healing from infidelity.
 As a marriage therapist for two decades, I’ve heard countless clients confess that the discovery of an affair was the lowest, darkest moment of their entire lives.
 And because affairs shatter trust, many seriously contemplate ending their marriages.

-If you recently discovered that your spouse has been unfaithful, you will undoubtedly feel a whole range of emotions—shock, rage, hurt, devastation, disillusionment, and intense sadness.
+If you recently discovered that your spouse has been unfaithful, you will undoubtedly feel a whole range of emotions.
+You will feel shock, rage, hurt, devastation, disillusionment, and intense sadness.
 You may have difficulty sleeping or eating, or feel completely obsessed with the affair.
 If you’re an emotional person, you may cry a lot.
 You may want to be alone, or conversely, feel at your worst when you are.

 While unpleasant, these reactions are perfectly normal.
 Although you might be telling yourself that your marriage will never improve, it will, but not immediately.
 Healing from infidelity takes a long time.
-Just when you think things are looking up, something reminds you of the affair and you go downhill rapidly.
+Just when you think things are looking up, something reminds you of the affair.
+This causes you to go downhill rapidly.
 It’s easy to feel discouraged unless you both keep in mind that intense ups and downs are the norm.
 Eventually, the setbacks will be fewer and far between.

 Although some people are more curious than others, it’s very common to have lots of questions about the affair, especially initially.
 If you have little interest in the facts, so be it.
 However, if you need to know what happened, ask.
 Although the details may be uncomfortable to hear, just knowing your spouse is willing to “come clean” helps people recover.
-As the unfaithful spouse, you might feel tremendous remorse and guilt, and prefer avoiding the details entirely, but experience shows that this is a formula for disaster.
+As the unfaithful spouse, you might feel tremendous remorse and guilt.
+You might also prefer avoiding the details entirely.
+But experience shows that this is a formula for disaster.
 Sweeping negative feelings and lingering questions under the carpet makes genuine healing unlikely.

 Once there is closure on what actually happened there is typically a need to know why it happened.
 Betrayed spouses often believe that unless they get to the bottom of things, it could happen again.